Hospital Pilot Program

 3. What the Hospital Provides

-The hospital’s contribution is designed to be minimal.
+The hospital’s contribution is designed to be bounded.

 Required: